When working on a job here is the key advice for both parties to follow to guarantee success:

 Things to make sure are explicitly agreed upfront in the WorkStream include:

-- Requirements: detailed requirements.
-If the job is for a creative service then make sure to give (or ask for) examples of styles so that the Seller has a good chance of meeting the brief.
+Requirements: detailed requirements.
+If the job is for a creative service then make sure to give (or ask for) examples of styles so that the Freelancer good chance of meeting the brief.

-- Dependencies: what does the Seller need from the Buyer along the way in order to complete the job successfully
+Dependencies: what does the Freelancer need from the Buyer along the way in order to complete the job successfully

-- Timescales: does the Buyer have any firm deadlines/ timescales in mind.
-Note: for Hourlies the service is agreed to be delivered within the time specified in the Hourlie description once the requirements have been received.
+Timescales: does the Buyer have any firm deadlines/ timescales in mind.
+Note: for Offers the service is agreed to be delivered within the time specified in the Offer description once the requirements have been received.

-- Any ways of working specifics e.g. holidays/ periods where either party will be unavailable, agreeing any milestones for reviewing progress/ getting a status report etc
+Any different ways of working specifics e.g. holidays/ periods where either party will be unavailable, agreeing on any milestones for reviewing progress/ getting a status report etc

 3. Avoid "He said / she said"